bluzky/salad_ui/README.md

 # SaladUI

-This library is my attemp to port [shadcd ui](https://ui.shadcn.com/) to Phoenix Liveview Component.
+This library is my attemp to port [shadcn ui](https://ui.shadcn.com/) to Phoenix Liveview Component.

 **Warning: this library is under heavy development and not ready for production**